 "Well, I was doing 120 earlier," he told the deputy, while the video was recording.
 "Yeah, this goes 140.
 That's what I like about it. ...
 Yeah, I go 130, 140, 120.
 Yeah, I come down I-10, I was going 120 almost, you know, if there was no traffic."

 Arizona's Family did some digging into Mosley's driving record and found at least seven other instances in which he received only a warning.
 Court documents show that between 2011 and April of this year, officers pulled him over for speeding, running a stop sign, and a burned-out headlight.
 Last year he got a warning for speeding with kids in the car, and they were not wearing seat belts.
 And just three months ago, police pulled Mosley over for speeding twice in the same day.
 Each time, he got off with a warning.

 [WATCH: Video from ParkerLive.com]

-The deputy asked him why he drives so fast.
+In the most recent incident, a deputy asked Mosley why he drives so fast.

 Mosley answered that he "didn't even notice" his speed because of his "nice wheels" with "nice, you know, suspension."

 "I mean, I don't, I don't break the law because I can but because I, you know, I'm just trying to get home ...," he continued.

 The deputy admonished Mosley about the dangers of such speeding.